 Normally, you are not allowed to edit the global EDB, so we suggest that you make your own copy.
-Click on Edb again under Copy and click in the left box on your user identity.
+Click on Edb again under COPY and click in the left box on your user identity.
 Your user identity is the same name as you typed when you logged in to the computer.
 Your personal Edb will be shown in the list box on the right hand side.

-You create your own copy of the global EDB by clicking on the push-button Copy to the right.
+You create your own copy of the global EDB by clicking on the push-button COPY to the right.
 A subwindow named New Edb appears.
 See Figure 1.2.2.2.
-Type a suitable name in this subwindow.
+Type a suitable name in this subwindow (for example: Edb 2015).
 Confirm by clicking OK.